repleo/bounca/docs/source/tutorials/install_root_certificate.rst

 Install self-generated root certificates
 ===================================================

+After you have generated your root authority with BounCA (:ref:`getting_started`), your root certificates needs to be added to your systems to let them trust your issued certificates.
 Most operating systems offer the ability to add additional trust rules for self-generated root certificate authorities.
 When the root certificate is trusted by the operating system, the system will accept all its signed certificates.

-This guide shows how to add a root certificate to 8 populair operating systems and browsers.
+This guide shows how to add a root certificate to popular operating systems and browsers.
-Installation is most times easy if you set al the flags right.
+Installation is most times, install the root certificate and all issued certificates are accepted.
+Sometimes you also need to add the intermediate certificates, in the same manner as the root certificate.
 After having trusted the certificate you will see the green lock for your self-signed certificates.

 The prerequisite is that you have downloaded the root certificate file, or made it available via a website.